-TALKSPACE, INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Unaudited) U.S. dollars in thousands (except share and per share data)
+TALKSPACE, INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Unaudited) U.S. dollars

 NOTE 1.
 DESCRIPTION OF ORGANIZATION AND BUSINESS OPERATIONS

 Talkspace, Inc. (together with its consolidated subsidiaries, the "Company" or "Talkspace") is a leading behavioral healthcare company enabled by a purpose-built technology platform.
 Talkspace provides individuals and licensed therapists, psychologists and psychiatrists with an online platform for one-on-one therapy delivered via messaging, audio and video.